apparebit/prettypretty/docs/src/deepdive/progressbar.md

    time.sleep(random.uniform(1/60, 1/10))
 ```

 And that's it.

+## What Does It Take?

-While there still is more code, much of that is not specific to
+Well.
+There still is more code to `prettypretty.progress`.
+But much of that code
-prettypretty.
-Its line breakdown looks like this:
+is not specific to prettypretty.
+The scripts line breakdown looks like this:

 | Function         | Lines of Code |
 |:---------------- |:--------------|